tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/05-Stu_Making_IDs/README.md

     ![programming_languages.png](Images/programming_languages.png)

-3. Query the table to return the rows containing MySQL, and then delete one of the duplicates.
+3. Query the table to return the rows containing "MySQL", and then delete one of the duplicates.

 4. Insert a few more rows of data for additional programming languages by adding the `language` and `rating` of your choice to the `programming_languages` table.